hackclub/hackclub/workshops/interactive_maps/README.md

   display: none;
 }
 ```
-You will probably recognize everything except the actual styles to be applied and @keyframes.
+You will probably recognize everything except the actual style rules to be applied and @keyframes.
 These would be easier learnt from https://w3schools.com.
+However, we will go through some of the easy ones now.
+- `overflow: hidden;` disables the scrollbar on a website
+- `display: block;` marks the element as a block element.
+Read more about `display:` here - https://developer.mozilla.org/en-US/docs/Web/CSS/display
+- `position: relative;` sets the position of an element relative to its original position.
+You would be able to move around the element without disturbing the whole layout.
+- `align-items: center;` aligns the contents inside an element to its center
+- `cursor: pointer;` changes the default cursor to a pointer.
+- `margin: ` sets the margin.
+Margins can also be seperately customized, like `margin-top:` and `margin-left`
+- `padding: ` sets padding to an element.
+- `font-family: ` specifies the fonts to use.
+- `background: ` sets the background of an element.
+It accepts text, rgb, rgba, and hex values.
+- `opacity: ` determines the opacity of an element.
 You can learn more about the @keyframes rule at https://www.w3schools.com/cssref/css3_pr_animation-keyframes.asp
 Now if you run the markup, the buttons would look pretty neat and the image would've resized itself.
 Time to give yourself a hooray!